 Before you get a Labrador Retriever, do research first.
 Get to know the breed well enough and arm yourself with the necessary knowledge for raising an active furry friend.

 Despite some Labradors looking sad, they are the best choice if you’re looking for assistance and companionship.

 A Labrador Retriever is a working dog, and by extension, an excellent pet.
 Being America’s most popular dog breed, Labradors are easy-going and suitable as family pets, especially if you have small children.

 Over the years, Labradors were divided into two different strains.
 The first strain is bred as a show dog, while the second strain is for fieldwork.
 But despite their distinct purpose, they still have the same common traits.

 This breed of dog has a low adaptation capability.
-It can be hard for the dog to adapt to your living environment, especially if you are living in an apartment.
+It can be hard for the dog to adapt to your living environment, especially if you live in an apartment.
 It can, however, moderately endure both hot and cold temperatures.

 A full-grown Labrador stands about 21 to 24 inches in height and weighs 50 to 80 pounds.
 Labrador Retrievers usually have a lifespan of 10 to 12 years.

 Labradors have a tolerant temperament and are very easy-going dogs.
 Although nervousness and aggression can sometimes manifest in this breed, it is not typical for Labradors.
 How you raise and train your dog will have a significant impact on their temper.
 A friendly approach and a calm environment will give you a higher chance of having a warm and good-natured dog.